 ABOUT FRASER ISLAND

-Located on Queensland’ east coast, you will find Hervey Bay, the gate way to the infamous World Heritage Listed, Fraser Island.
-The Butchulla people of Fraser Island called this golden, sand island K'Gari - meaning 'Paradise'... and we think they were pretty spot on!
+Located on Queensland’s east coast, you will find Hervey Bay and Rainbow the gateways to the famous World Heritage Listed, Fraser Island.
+The Butchulla people of Fraser Island called this golden, sand island K’Gari – meaning ‘Paradise’… and we think they were pretty spot on!

 With over 100 fresh water lakes, historical landmarks such as the Maheno Shipwreck, and Indian Head, native wildlife and so much more, this place is MANDATORY for any backpacker or travellers itinerary.